Looking for a hiking gear list for a multi-day trek? You’ve come to the right place.

 The material for your base layer should be lightweight and made from high wicking fabrics like 100% merino wool.

-Excellent suppliers of base layers include Smartwool Lightweight Base Layers and Icebreaker Oasis Base Layers who both provide top and bottom base layers made from 100% merino wool.
+Excellent suppliers of base layers include Smartwool and Icebreaker who both provide top and bottom base layers made from 100% merino wool.
 Their products are super comfortable, great quality and provide incredible moisture control.

-If you are allergic to wool then the Patagonia Capilene Lightweight Base Layers are great synthetic alternatives.
+If you are allergic to wool, then Patagonia offers great synthetic alternatives for base layers.

 The second layer, or insulation layer, is a versatile layer and can be used in your layering system over your base layer, or indeed as a standalone layer that you wear over your trekking shirt when temperatures start to drop.
 They also come in great use at night when it can get very cold out.

-A nice feature to look out for are fleece jackets that come with a hoody, this can double as an instant balaclava.
-See the Patagonia R1 Hoody or the Arc’teryx Fortrez Hoody.
+A nice feature to look out for are fleece jackets that come with a hoody, which can double as an instant balaclava.

 The third layer or core shell layer consists of a warm, windproof and waterproof jacket and trouser pants.